dougeby/IntuneDocs/intune/intune-management-extension.md

 5. Select **OK** > **Create** to save the script.

 > [!NOTE]
-> The PowerShell script will run under admin privilege (by default) when the script is set to user context and the end user on the device has admin privileges.
+> The PowerShell script runs under admin privilege (by default) when the script is set to user context and the end user on the device has admin privileges.

 ## Assign the policy